 And this is just undoable, um, for know, irregular IDF setting.

 Harry Glorikian: So is it just, the data is just from the images.
 Or is there EMR data?
 Is there information coming from the patient?
-Is that, you know, are you looking at
+Is it, you know, are you looking at-

 Daniela Gilboa: Yeah, we’re looking at, yeah, we're looking at everything because basically, um, it's what we believe in a holistic approach.
 It's not only embryos.
 You've got the mother, you've got the embryos, you've got, you know, the history, the medical history of the mother.
 You've got everything.
 Um, so you have to look at everything.
 So we, um, we gathered, uh, data, um, everything that is related to the mother, everything that is related to the embryo, we looked at it.

 Harry Glorikian: So that's possible.
 I mean, let's face it, now It's not every place where you can do that.
 I mean, Israel has a centralized EMR system, which lends itself to data capture and making that data available to be able to be utilized in this sort of situation.